scailable/sclbl-tutorials/sclbl-onnx-from-scratch-I/README.md

 }
 ```

-While the `training_results` and `constraints` objects are all we need from this training stage to subsequently implement our processing pipeline in ONNX, it is instructive to demonstrate how one would generate inferences without converting to ONNX.
+While the `training_results` and `constraints` objects are all we need from this training stage to implement our processing pipeline in ONNX, it is instructive to demonstrate how one would generate inferences without converting to ONNX.
 The following code demonstrates the full pipeline we aim to build using simple python code and using the first instance in our training set as an example:

 ```python
 # Get the data from a single house